The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 4. BENJAMIN MOORE ABALONE 2108-60

-Abalone is a mix between gray, brown, and purple.
+Mmmmm, Abalone.
+I’m not even a fan of purple, and I love Abalone.
+This gorgeous light gray-purple is a beautiful mix with a soft warmth.
 The purple is subtle but adds a decent dose of color to get things out of the gray range.
-Abalone is also light enough to help offset a bit of the visual weight of darker cherry cabinets while still contrasting with white trim.
-I love how the purple taps into the wood tones without being ‘obvious’ about it (shown below).
+Abalone is also light enough to help offset a bit of the visual weight of darker cherry cabinets while contrasting with white trim.

 The 9 Best Purple Paint Colors